Amenities

 Sattva Songbird Phase 2 Amenities

 Phase 2 bundles sports courts, multiple clubhouses, landscaped open space, and baseline security infrastructure into a highway-facing high-rise.
-Read this as a lifestyle spec sheet—then pressure-test what is contractually committed versus mood-board fantasy.
+Read this as a lifestyle spec sheet-then pressure-test what is contractually committed versus mood-board fantasy.
+In the same Bengaluru context, Sattva Springs helps buyers read clubhouse, landscape, sports, and wellness features through everyday use rather than brochure quantity.

 Amenities Overview

-What the amenity mix says about daily life here.
+What the amenity mix says about daily life here

 Songbird's pitch leans on movement and community: pools, gyms, multipurpose halls, and outdoor courts sit alongside senior sit-outs and children's zones-exactly the mix young families expect in a ₹1.6-1.9 crore corridor.
 The real question is operations: hours, staffing, and maintenance once 381 homes arrive.